usnistgov/fireflow/STANDARD.md

 ## TEXT

-All standard keywords (ie keywords that start with *$*) in all required and optional FCS versions are generally supported in `fireflow`.
+All standard keywords (those that start with *$*) for each FCS version are generally supported in `fireflow`.
 For many keywords this means that that key and value will be read exactly as specified in each standard.
 There are some important exceptions outlined below.

 ### Offsets